Skip to content

 Main Configuration Parameters

-• broker_address - Kafka broker address as a string, required.
+• broker_address (REQUIRED) - Kafka connection settings as either:

 • consumer_group - Kafka consumer group name.